rushyn/gator/README.md

 Create database called gator

-Command Line Inactions
+Command Line Is

-CREATE DATABASE gator;
+>CREATE DATABASE gator;

 Connect to gator.

-\c gator
+>\c gator

 Set DB user password 'postgres'

-ALTER USER postgres PASSWORD 'postgres';
+>ALTER USER postgres PASSWORD 'postgres';

-If you suck with defaults this, is your database connection string.
+If you are using defaults this is your database connection string.

-postgres://postgres:postgres@localhost:5432/gator?sslmode=disable
+>postgres://postgres:postgres@localhost:5432/gator?sslmode=disable

-if you did not use defaults below is a string that you need to modify for your use case.
+if you did not use defaults below is a string that you need to modify for your use case. put it in notepad you will need it later.

-postgres://%username%:%password%@%ipaddress%:%port%/%databasename%?sslmode=disable
+>postgres://%username%:%password%@%ipaddress%:%port%/%databasename%?sslmode=disable

-Open the shell you are using; navigate to the repository that you have cloned.
+Open the shell, navigate to the repository that you have cloned.

 We need to configure the database, don’t worry don’t need to do this manually.

-Install goose its part of the go tool chain

-Enter the fallowing into shell “go install github.com/pressly/goose/v3/cmd/goose@latest“
+Install goose its part of the go tool chain.
+Enter the fallowing into shell

+>go install github.com/pressly/goose/v3/cmd/goose@latest

-Once installed navigate to %repo%\sql\schema
+Once installed navigate to **%repo%\sql\schema**

 Run this command

-goose postgres "%your database connection string" up
+>goose postgres "%your database connection string" up

-goose postgres "postgres://postgres:postgres@localhost:5432/gator?sslmode=disable" up
+>goose postgres "postgres://postgres:postgres@localhost:5432/gator?sslmode=disable" up

 go back to root of the repository open and look at  .gatorconfig.json modify the {"db_url" value if necessary.
 Copy .gatorconfig.json to home directly for windows its %userprofile%.

-Now simply type “go install”
+Now simply type

+>go install

 ### Usage